for Veterans and the Public

 - If appropriate have an endoscopy to screen for varices (repeated every few years if you have no varices or only small ones).

 - Take medicines called beta-blockers when prescribed, to reduce the chance of decompensation.

 - Take medicines called diuretics (spironolactone alone or with furosemide) when prescribed, to decrease ascites, and have regular blood tests to check for kidney health.

 - Talk about how much alcohol you are drinking at every clinic visit.

 - Review your medication list at every clinic visit.

 - Talk about whether and when a liver transplant workup should be started for you.

 - Discuss and update your Child-Pugh score (also known as CTP score) and your MELD score at each clinic visit.
 These scores are ratings that tell how sick your liver is and how urgently you need a transplant.
-These are explained in the list of terms in the next section.

 Commonly used terms in cirrhosis